Church of St. Luke and The Epiphany (Philadelphia): Vestry

 The current vestry is composed of 12 members of the congregation.
 Each is elected to a three-year term, and since the 1970s, each vestry member has been limited to serving two consecutive terms.
-The current rector's warden is Neville Strumpf, the current accounting warden is John Erickson, and the current secretary is Richard Keiser.
 Supreme Court Justice Owen J. Roberts served on the Vestry in the 1920s.

 Rectors

 In the Episcopal Church in the United States of America, the rector is the priest elected to head a self-supporting parish.